-Healthcare professional network Doximity (NYSE:DOCS) beat analyst expectations in Q2 FY2022 quarter, with revenue up 75.8% year on year to $79.3 million.
-Guidance for next quarter's revenue was surprisingly good, being $86.3 million at the midpoint, 15.6% above what analysts were expecting.
-Doximity made a GAAP profit of $36 million, improving on its profit of $10 million, in the same quarter last year.
+Healthcare professional network Doximity (NYSE:DOCS) reported Q4 FY2022 results that beat analyst expectations, with revenue up 40.4% year on year to $93.6 million.
+Guidance for the full year also exceeded estimates, however the guidance for the next quarter was less impressive, coming in at $89.1 million, 8.06% below analyst estimates.
+Doximity made a GAAP profit of $36.7 million, improving on its profit of $21.4 million, in the same quarter last year.

 The U.S.healthcare system has lagged other sectors and industries in creating innovative technology solutions for basic issues.
 A primary example are electronic health records, which were mandated a decade ago, but still face interoperability issues.
 Additionally, doctors are challenged by fragmented knowledge bases which makes it difficult to stay on top of the latest developments in treatment and research, and it is often difficult to connect with top specialists around the country.
 Likewise, many pharmaceutical manufacturers and health systems don’t have a good source for targeted marketing campaigns or recruiting initiatives.